spyeyeapp/test-repo/README.md

 </div>

-**SpyEye quietly records video evidence when a situation feels unsafe.** It's built for anyone who needs proof of what happened without drawing attention to the fact that they're recording — solo travelers, gig workers, or just someone who doesn't feel safe.
+**SpyEye quietly records video evidence when you're facing a threat or confrontation.** It's built for anyone who needs proof of what happened without drawing attention to the fact that they're recording — solo travelers, gig workers, or anyone who'd rather have a situation on record.

 ## About this repo